lejouson/devcontainer-pico-sdk/README.md

 3. Push the image
 4. [Allow actions to pull the container](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility)

-After performing these steps the personal token can be deleted
+After performing these steps the personal token can be deleted.